Paulus88/Pi-hole-on-MicroK8s/README.md

 Best order for a static DNS is external Pi-hole device first and localhost 127.0.0.1 as the last option.

-Why? because the localhost DNS service has not started yet at boot / Why even offer localhost? fastest questions are the ones you can answer yourself right?
+Why? because the localhost DNS service has not started yet at boot so that can cause some miner problems during startup / Why even offer localhost? fastest questions are the ones you can answer yourself right?

 **Environment Variables**

-You can also add variables to your applications YAML outside saving the config in the backend, Cloudflare example:
+You can also add variables to your applications YAML besides persisting the config in the backend, Cloudflare example:
 ```
       - env:
         - name: PIHOLE_DNS_